rhaiscript/book/src/safety/max-map-size.md

 This can be changed via `Engine::set_max_map_size`, with zero being unlimited (the default).

 A script attempting to create an [object map] literal with more properties than the maximum will terminate with a parse error.

-Any script operation that produces an [object map] with more properties than the maximum also terminates the script with an error result.
+Any script operation that produces an [object map] with more properties than the maximum also terminates the script with an error.

 This check can be disabled via the [`unchecked`] feature for higher performance (but higher risks as well).